JosephTLyons/FileOrganizer/README.md

 - Ignore this Python script
 - Generate directory names left based on the extensions of the files
 - Move all files into their associated directory
+- If a file has no extension, move it into "MISC" folder

 # Notes:
 Because the script skips directories, if you have a directory that pretends to